Information and advice for students, whānau, and the education sector.

 If there is a confirmed case in your school

 If there is confirmed or probable case linked with your school or early learning service, you will be advised of that by the Medical Officer of Health or your local public health authority (or local Ministry of Education staff working in conjunction with local health authorities).

 Our regional staff will work with you and local health authorities to agree a plan.
 That will happen quickly and support will be provided to assist you to communicate with and support your community and staff.

 If you become aware of a case associated with your school or early learning service and haven’t received notification from health authorities, please contact your local public health unit or your local Ministry of Education contact for information and support:

 Local health authorities through the Medical Officer of Health will make the decision about whether a school or service needs to close for a period of time, and will determine who is required to undertake self-isolation.

 Who needs to stay away?

-Unless directed by the Medical Officer of Health, the only people who need to stay away are those who are:
+At level 1 and 2, unless directed by the Medical Officer of Health, the only people who need to stay away are those who are:

 - Self-isolating (at the request of health authorities).

 Anyone who is a contact of a ‘close contact’ is not required to self-isolate.
 Close contacts are self-isolating as a precaution only, and will monitor for symptoms.